albertosantagostino/albertosantagostino.github.io/_posts/2020-05-21-blog_introduction_en.md

 All posts will be written in both **english** and **italian** (switch language from the bottom right corner).
 I've also set up a [RSS feed]({{site.url | append: '/rss'}}) for subscription.

 There is no specific schedule for new posts, I will write when I have something to talk about!
-That being said, I hope to publish soon a small article on **ITAQA**, a project that I started recently!
+That being said, I hope to publish soon an article on **ITAQA**, a project on which I'm working lately!

 Thanks for reading!